rolandtoth/FilterBox/README.md

 - `style` is a CSS rule to use for highlighting, eg. `background: #eee`.
 You can also use CSS for styling, the corresponding classname is ```filterbox-keynav``` (plus suffix, if set).
 - `autoSelectFirst` whether to automatically select the first item (default: true)

+Note: you may need to disable autocomplete by adding ```autocomplete: "off"``` when creating the main input.

 Tip: use the ```onEnter``` callback with the ```getSelectedItem()``` method to interact with the selected item on hitting enter.

 ### suffix